achorg/ach-gatsby-site/content/news/2014/06/digital-humanities-2014/index.md

 ACH Annual General Meeting and Jobs Slam
 ----------------------------------------

-The ACH AGM will be held Wednesday, 9 July 2014 at 12:30pm CEST (UTC +1:00) in the <span style="color: #373737;">Amphimax Building, UNIL, Room 350/351.</span> Join us for a free, healthy, vegetarian-friendly lunch!
+The ACH AGM will be held Wednesday, 9 July 2014 at 12:30pm CEST (UTC +1:00) in the Amphimax Building, UNIL, Room 350/351.
+Join us for a free, healthy, vegetarian-friendly lunch!

 Sure, there may be some sub-committee reports and even an important vote or two, but you haven’t really experienced an annual general meeting until you’ve been to an ACH Jobs Slam!
 This is a lively event where prospective employees and employers have 30 seconds of floor-time to woo each other**.**